People with diabetes have high blood sugar, which can lead to serious complications if untreated.

 Anyone experiencing any of the above symptoms should seek a health provider.
 Diabetes is diagnosed mainly through testing blood sugar levels.

 Diabetes is a serious disease, and it can affect nearly every part of the body.
 People with diabetes have a greater risk of heart disease and stroke.
-People with diabetes are two times more likely to have a heart attack or stroke than people without the disease.
+People with diabetes are

 Here are some other complications of diabetes: